ResourCes

 The LGBTQ+ community is very diverse.
 However, your Executive Sponsor might not be fully aware of the subgroups that exist within your ERG if you’re leading an LGBTQ+ Group.
 Your Executive Sponsor might not know what the terms “asexual” or “intersex” mean and how they relate to your group.

-“Neurodivergent” is a relatively new term within DEI that describes people with unique cognitive functions.
+“Neurodivergent” is a relatively new term within belonging that describes people with unique cognitive functions.
 As such, your Executive Sponsor may have not even heard that this term exists or that companies are developing ERGs dedicated to Neurodivergent people.

-Explaining these terms to your Executive Sponsor not only helps them better understand the diversity and uniqueness of your ERG, it can also help them communicate with you, your team, and your ERG members better and more authentically.
+Explaining these terms to your Executive Sponsor not only helps them better understand the lethargic and uniqueness of your ERG, it can also help them communicate with you, your team, and your ERG members better and more authentically.
 Consider writing a document that has a list of terms that are unique to your community and ERG on hand for your Executive Sponsor.

 Different communities will have different priorities for their ERG.
 Work within your ERG to brainstorm a list of 3-5 topics/issues of significant importance.
 These topics can be internally, within the ERG or the company, or externally, within society and the general public.